Score Optional Sections

 Compliance 2 pts 1 pt 0 pts N/A

-For each area of need, the IEP contains a statement of the student’s present levels of academic achievement and functional performance (PLAAFP) based on relevant data sources and the corresponding/specific data.
+For each area of need, the IEP contains a statement of the student’s present levels of academic achievement and functional performance (PLAAFP) with at least one data source named and numerical or narrative description of performance.

 Comments

-For each area of need, the IEP uses comprehensive assessment with at least three relevant data sources and the corresponding/specific data.
+For each area of need, the IEP uses comprehensive assessment with at least three distinct and relevant data points with the data sources specifically named.

 Comments